-So what is the correct way?
+So what is the right way, according to me?
 It's weaving them in.
 Preferably with a sharp needle, weaving the strands into the stitches and back into itself ensures they stay put.
-Even if the yarn end gets undone, you still have a proper amount of yarn left to work with.
+Even if the yarn end gets undone, you still have a proper amount of yarn left to weave back in again.
 And to top it off, you have full control over where your yarn changes colour.
-Is there a downside to his method?
-Well, it's more time-consuming than knotting, and you might poke yourself with a sharp needle once or twice.
-Other than that it creates the prettiest and neatest end results.

-Video tutorial to securely weave in yarn ends
+Video: How to weave in yarn ends

 Video tutorial